chuhan-ouyang/openmp-acceleration/hw1/README.md

 Submitted batch job 9637622
 ```

-The job is now submitted to Cori's job queue.
+The job is now submitted to Perlmutter's job queue.
 We can now check on the status of our submitted job using a few different commands.

 ```